subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ F_{therm} = -NdJm_{eq}^2 - {N\over\beta}\log(\cosh(2dJm_{eq}\beta))  $$

-Landau pointed out that this function can be defined even for the case when the system is not in equilibrium, so that $m$ is not the equilibrium value, thus resulting in the free energy $F(m)$ as a function of $m$,  given by
+Landau pointed out that this function can be defined even for the case when the system is not in equilibrium, thus resulting in the free energy $F(m)$ as a function of $m$,  given by

 $$ F(m) = -NdJm^2 - NT\log(\cosh(2dJm\beta))  $$

-From classical thermodynamics we know that equilibrium occurs at the minimum value of $F(m)$.
+From the second law of thermodynamics we know that equilibrium occurs at the minimum value of $F(m)$.
 Solving
 ${\partial F(m)\over{\partial m}} = 0$ leads to $m_{eq} = \tanh(2dJm_{eq}\beta)$.
 which agrees with our earlier calculations.
-In Landau's theory, $m$ is called the *order parameter* since $m>0$ implies some degree of order which is visible at the macro level (since a larger fraction of the spins are pointing in the same direction), while if $m=0$ the spins are completely randomized.
+In Landau's theory, $m$ is called the *order parameter* since $m>0$ implies some degree of order which is visible at the macro level (since a larger fraction of the spins are pointing in the same direction), while if $m=0$ the spins are on the average randomized.

 The next step is to understand the behavior of $F(m)$ as a function of $m$.
 In order to do this, we first express it as a polynomial in $m$.
 This is facilitated by using polynomial expansions for